patricia00b/HackerRank-30-Days-of-Code/README.md

 # HackerRank-30-Days-of-Code
-30 Days of Code Challenges.
-Language: Python3.
+My solutions to hackerRank 30 Days of Code Challenge.